sdemicco/Challenge-_Wine_Clustering/README.md

 ### 3.2.
 Correlations after Clustering
 The relationship between color intensity and the other studied characteristics was examined, both for the entire dataset and for each of the determined clusters. <br>
 In the overall dataset, it is observed that color intensity is primarily correlated with the alcohol content in the wine.
-The correlation coefficient did not show a high value for the total amount of phenols and flavonoids.
-However, when we repeat this analysis while discriminating by cluster, it is observed that wines corresponding to cluster 0 exhibit the highest correlation with phenol content, particularly with flavonoids.
+The correlation coefficient did not show a high value for the total amount of phenols and Flavanoids.
+However, when we repeat this analysis while discriminating by cluster, it is observed that wines corresponding to cluster 0 exhibit the highest correlation with phenol content, particularly with Flavanoids.
 Analyzing the records of cluster 1, although they do not show such a strong correlation, a scatter plot revealed they followed the trend of cluster 0.
-In the case of cluster 2, the strong correlation with color intensity occurs with the content of Proanthocyanidins and not with the content of flavonoids.
+In the case of cluster 2, the strong correlation with color intensity occurs with the content of Proanthocyanidins and not with the content of Flavanoids.

 <p align="center">
   <img src="assets/scatterPlot_img.png" alt="scatter">